ThomasMott/fg/posts/understanding-image-extensions-in-graphic-and-web-design.md

 In graphic and web design and development, choosing the appropriate image format is crucial to optimize loading times, enhance user experience, and maintain image quality.
 SVGs work best for scalable graphics like logos and icons, while PNGs are preferred for images with transparent backgrounds.
 JPGs are ideal for photographic content when balancing quality and file size, while GIFs are useful for small animations.

-## As the web evolves, formats like WEBP are gaining popularity, offering a compromise between lossy and lossless compression.
+## As the web evolves, formats like WEBP are gaining popularity, offering a <span>compromise between lossy and lossless compression</span>.

 Understanding these image extensions empowers designers and developers to make informed choices, ensuring their visuals look their best across all platforms and devices.
 Happy designing!